France-Travail/gabarit/docs/frameworks/VISION.md

 # VISION Framework
 ## Project structure

-There is the structure of a project generated with `generate_vision_project` command :
+Here is the structure of a project generated with `generate_vision_project` command :

 ```bash
 .